 |High-throughput: Due to being performed in a 96-well plate, more samples can be processed faster and with less sample needed.
 Check out this report of an ELISA being performed using a 384-well plate from the National Institute of Health.|

-Advantages and Disadvantages of Western blotting for protein analysis
+When to use Western blotting for protein analysis

 |Detect a wide range of proteins: Western blots are valuable tools for analyzing complex mixtures, such as cell lysates.
 Multiplexing using fluorescence allows for the detection of multiple targets in one experiment.
 Using the Azure 400 allows you to simultaneously detect 3 target proteins image using three-color fluorescence.||Longer process with more steps involved: Western blotting is a multi-step process that can take several hours (often overnight) to perform|